 As soon as you decide on the date let everyone that you want to invite know.
 Bear in mind that not everyone will be able to attend as they may already have plans for that day.

 Does anyone attending have any dietary requirements such as gluten free, vegan, etc?
 Remember and cater for them!
 Keep it simple with a mix of savoury and sweet foods.
 A variety of sandwiches, small cakes, scones with clotted cream and jam, etc is all that’s needed.
 Whether you want to buy them in or make them yourself depends on the time and money you have available.

-I made my own sandwiches using croissants and crustless bread (and gluten free bread for me), filling them with egg and cress, cherry cola ham with red onion marmalade and the ‘Afternoon Tea Party Must Have’ – cucumber.
+I made my own sandwiches using croissants, crustless bread and gluten free bread for me.
+Filling them with egg and cress, cherry cola ham with red onion marmalade and the ‘Afternoon Tea Party Must Have’ – cucumber.
 I also bought mini vol au vent cases and filled them with prawn marie rose but you could also use mini sausage rolls for another savoury bite.
 Although I have baked my own cakes and scones in the past I bought them this time around to save time.

 Vintage tablecloths work well if you have them.
 The embroidered one in my photos was made by my Gran but you can pick these up at car boot sales, eBay or in vintage shops.
 Alternatively using a plain white tablecloth (paper or fabric) is just as good.
 I bought pastel sugar hearts from an eBay seller instead of using sugar cubes as it added an extra pop of colour to the table.
 You could use jars of flowers for a table decoration or even old books to add height to your table and to place your teapot on.